nnhsse202122/music-server/README.md

 DEV_MONGO_URI = # DEV MONGO DATABASE URI
 DEV_REDIRECT_URI = # DEV OAUTH REDIRECT URI.
 SHOULD BE IN FORMAT protocol://domain/account/auth.
 For example: http://127.0.0.1:3030/account/auth
 ```

+#### Initial Setup
+The Music Server relies on 3 different APIs: Google Auth, MongoDB, and Youtube.

+Furthermore, development is split into `Development` and `Production`
+- Development is where you live develop code.
+- Production is where final builds are run.

+The purpose of this split is to allow for local development that won't affect the main app.

+First, there's the Youtube API key to be filled in `API_KEY`.
+First, go to the [google console dashboard](https://console.cloud.google.com/home/dashboard) and create a new project.

+Next, go to the APIs overview, and select the project in the dropdown menu at the top left if needed.

+Then, go to the library tab, and search for the Youtube data api v3, and enable it, then click create credentials when the screen shows up.

+You will now be at a google form-like page.
+Select `Public Data` and click next.
+You will be given an API key that you should copy and paste into the env file's `API_KEY` property.

+Next, you will need to create google auth credentials.
+Go to `OAuth Consent Screen`, then then fill out the user form.
+Click `External`, then click `Create`

+Make sure you share this env file in a secure way and not on this github repo!

 ### Running the Program:
 1. First, you will need to build the program.
 To do this, you will need to run the command `npm run build`, which will compile the typescript files into javascript files.
 2. In the VScode terminal, run the `index.js` file (by using the command `node index.js`).